fqantonio/GoingInductive/THEORY.md

 Lesson activities on the LMS MOODLE, used during the class and also online, the Mayer and Moreno  multimedia principles (Plass et all, 2010, p.142-148) for extraneous cognitive load, namely coherence, redundancy, signaling, temporal and spacial contiguity were used were significantly used.
 The same for intrinsic load, segmenting, pretraining and modality were used extensively (Mayer, 2005, p.169-200).

-What was also important to have present is the Merril learning **five prescriptive principles** (Merrill, 2002) organized in a very simple way, common among several instructional design learningn theories that, actually, are integrated in 4C/ID instructional design by Van Merriënboer and colleagues, namely, "(a) Learning is promoted when learners are engaged in solving real-world problems. (b) Learning is promoted when existing knowledge is activated as a foundation for new knowledge. (c) Learning is promoted when new knowledge is demonstrated to the learner. (d) Learning is promoted when new knowledge is applied by the learner. (e) Learning is promoted when new knowledge is integrated into the learner's world."
+What was also important to have present is the Merril learning **five prescriptive principles** (Merrill, 2002) organized in a very simple way, common among several instructional design learningn theories that, actually, are integrated in 4C/ID instructional design by Van Merriënboer and colleagues, namely:

+(a) Learning is promoted when learners are engaged in solving real-world problems;
+(b) Learning is promoted when existing knowledge is activated as a foundation for new knowledge;
+(c) Learning is promoted when new knowledge is demonstrated to the learner;
+(d) Learning is promoted when new knowledge is applied by the learner;
+(e) Learning is promoted when new knowledge is integrated into the learner's world.

 It is crucial to note, as highlighted by Van  Merriënboer, that his 4C/ID model effectively integrates both instructivist and constructivist methodologies across its various stages combined witb other theories, such has elaboration (van Merrienboer, Clark, Croock, 2002).
 Also important to highlight is the fact that this model **doesn't provide guidelines** for the transition from the design phase to the posterior phases of production and development.
 He suggest some raw media classification as primary and secondary to distinguish from supportive information to interactive media, respectively, to be used in the LMS embedded learning activities: